-Top 5 Techniques used to Speed up a Construction Project
+Top 5 Techniques Used to Speed up a Construction Project

 A construction project, especially a large government or commercial site, is like a huge and complex machine by itself.
-So many stages, so many tasks, so many factors, so many techniques & technologies, and so many decision makings are involved from beginning to end that you never know when and how delays will creep in to slow down your project completion.
+So many stages, so many tasks, so many factors, so many techniques & technologies, and so many decision-making are involved from beginning to end that you never know when and how delays will creep in to slow down your project completion.

 The result of such delays can snowball into big problems, such as lost earnings and cost overruns, compromise in construction quality, disputes between contractors and buyers, and a slew of court battles.

-While some factors for delay may be beyond your control, there are some new methodologies that can help you to plug many loopholes and speed up the construction process.
+While some factors for delay may be beyond your control, there are some new methodologies that can help you plug many loopholes and speed up the construction process.
 Here are the 5 leading ways to improve construction efficiency that are followed in most modern construction sites to cut down delays through effective construction management: